 There is also a section for advertising settings, the list of topics Google thinks you're interested in— there’s no way for me to know why Google thinks what it thinks.
 Then, what about information-sharing with the “2 million websites and apps that partner with Google to show ads.”

 To its credit, Google offers a centralised and relatively user-friendly page to view and control your account.
 The breadth of the data collection is unnerving, whatever the control you may have over it.

-That was a practice-run: time to get heavy ...
+That was a practice-run: now it's time to get heavy ...

 Thanks to a Google Chrome browser extension called What Facebook Thinks You Like you can decide whether to Obscure the Real Me with misleading signals.
 Like Google, Facebook has a settings page from where you can view and adjust your security and privacy settings.
 Also look at the “Apps and Websites” and “Ads” settings, which are not listed in a way that suggests they are related to security and privacy, even though they obviously are.

 You may want to go through all the apps you have authorised for Facebook to give your events, uploaded or tagged in photos, religious and political views, hometown, current city, videos, website URL, and the content and member list of the Facebook groups you manage, and your relationship status -- and removed the hundreds of them that have accrued there.

 You may want to download your data from an easy-to-miss link on the settings page [ here];

 - delete your search history;

 - turn the sharing defaults from “public” to “friends” or “just me” on just about everything;

 - and all the contact details for the people you have unwittingly uploaded [ here ].